manuelsagra/nodepop/README.md

 ## Live version

 You can test the API and the sample app here: [https://nodepop.manuelsagra.com/](https://nodepop.manuelsagra.com).
+If the images don't load in the sample app, try to disable uBlock Origin or any other ad blocking extension you have installed in your browser.

 There is even a [promo page](http://5.56.62.240/) if you are curious!